 Nephrotoxicity

-The aim of this Challenge is to develop an in vitro cell-based model for the testing of nephrotoxicity that allows inter-species comparisons between toxicologically relevant species including rodents, non-rodents and man.
-The model should include both predictive and mechanistic aspects.
+This Challenge aimed to develop an in vitro cell-based model for the testing of nephrotoxicity that allows inter-species comparisons between toxicologically relevant species including rodents, non-rodents and man.
+The model required both predictive and mechanistic aspects.

 No award made